JPC SYSTEMIC PATHOLOGY

 HISTORY: This colt’s mother was immune to African horse sickness.
 This animal had been vaccinated once against African horse sickness at three months of age.

-HISTOPATHOLOGIC DESCRIPTION: Lung: Over 90% of alveoli contain moderate to abundant amounts of fibrin and edema admixed with low numbers of macrophages, lymphocytes, and small amounts of hemorrhage.
-Diffusely, alveolar and interlobular septa, perivascular and peribronchial adventitia, and the pleura are expanded by edema, fibrin, few lymphocytes, plasma cells and macrophages.
-Endothelial cells within venules are swollen with vacuolated, reticular cytoplasm and large reactive nuclei.
-Multifocally, the bronchi and bronchioles contain moderate amounts of hemorrhage, fibrin, and edema.
-There is mild BALT hyperplasia.
-In less affected lobules, there is mild emphysema characterized by large confluent alveolar lumina and shortened alveolar septa with blunt, clubbed ends.
+HISTOPATHOLOGIC DESCRIPTION: Lung: Over 90% of alveoli are filled with abundant pale, eosinophilic, homogenous to fibrillar material (edema and fibrin) admixed with low numbers of macrophages, lymphocytes, and minimal hemorrhage.
+Diffusely, alveolar septa are expanded up to 3 times normal diameter by fibrin, edema, markedly hypertrophied capillary endothelial cells, and few lymphocytes and macrophages.
+Diffusely, interlobular septa, perivascular and peribronchial adventitia, subpleural connective tissue, and bronchiole-associated lymphoid tissue are moderately to markedly expanded by edema, fibrin, and low numbers of lymphocytes, plasma cells, and macrophages.
+Endothelial cells within venules are swollen with vacuolated cytoplasm and large, reactive nuclei.
+Multifocally bronchi and bronchioles contain moderate amounts of hemorrhage, fibrin, and edema.
+In less affected areas, occasional alveolar lumina are confluent and lined by shortened alveolar septa with blunt, clubbed ends (emphysema).

-MORPHOLOGIC DIAGNOSIS: Lung: Edema, intralveolar and intrabronchiolar, acute, diffuse, severe, with reactive endothelium and mild interstitial pneumonia, breed not specified, equine.
+MORPHOLOGIC DIAGNOSIS: Lung: Edema, acute, multifocal, severe, with reactive endothelium and mild interstitial pneumonia, breed unspecified, equine.

 ETIOLOGIC DIAGNOSIS: Orbiviral pneumonia

 CAUSE: African Horse Sickness virus (AHSV)